 Below, we collected some cool Xmas email examples to help you target the festive season most effectively!
 From Pre-Christmas emails to Christmas Day and Post-Christmas campaigns, here are the best stocking fillers for your brand!

 Pre-Christmas Email Marketing Examples

-Of course, you can start as early as late October!
-In fact, statistics showed that as of September 2020, 38% of American consumers are more likely to start their holiday shopping before the end of October!
+Statistics have shown that 38% of American consumers are more likely to start their holiday shopping before the end of October!

-Early-shopping deals, amazing gift guides, and ideas are the best way to engage consumers faster than your competitors.
-Also, if you plan on targeting your audience throughout Christmas, you need to get your hands on marketing automation to help you automate the email sending process!
-You can even turn your welcome or abandoned cart series into Xmas emails!
+Early Christmas shopping deals, amazing gift guides, and season’s greetings are the best way to engage consumers faster than your competitors.
+Also, if you plan on targeting your audience throughout Christmas, you need to get your hands-on marketing automation to help you automate the email-sending process!
+You can even turn your welcome or abandoned cart series into Christmas season emails!

 With these in mind, let’s see some amazing Pre-Christmas email marketing campaigns to wow your early Christmas birds!

 Subject line: It’s beginning to look a lot like Christmas…